Federated Domain Generalization: A Survey: Methodologies: A Survey

-Sun \textit{et al.} \cite{sun2023feature} proposed Federated Knowledge Alignment (FedKA) that can learn domain-invariant client features under the constraint of unknown client data and improve the transferability of learned domain knowledge and alleviates negative transfer in Federated Learning (FL).
-Peng \textit{et al.} \cite{peng2019federated} made significant contributions to the field by extending adversarial adaptation techniques to the unique constraints of FL, which leveraged feature disentanglement, effectively addressed the challenges posed by domain shift in a privacy-preserving manner.
-Wu \textit{et al.} \cite{wu2021collaborative} optimized domain-invariant feature extractors for central aggregation and domain-specific classifiers for central ensembling, allowing for selective knowledge disentanglement between domain-invariant feature representations and domain-specific classification information.
+\hlyellow{Peng \textit{et al.}\mbox{\cite{peng2019federated}} significantly advanced the field by adapting adversarial adaptation techniques to the specific constraints of FL.
+This adaptation, which utilized feature disentanglement, successfully tackled the dilemmas associated with domain shift while preserving privacy.} Wu \textit{et al.} \cite{wu2021collaborative} optimized domain-invariant feature extractors for central aggregation and domain-specific classifiers for central ensembling, allowing for selective knowledge disentanglement between domain-invariant feature representations and domain-specific classification information.

-By disentangling the features and capturing the domain-invariant factors, feature disentanglement-based FDG methods enable the trained model to generalize well to unseen domains by leveraging the shared knowledge across domains.
-These approaches contribute to addressing the challenges of domain shift and improving the transferability of models in FL scenarios.
+By disentangling the features and capturing the domain-invariant factors, feature disentanglement-based FDG methods enable the trained model to generalize well to unseen domains by leveraging the shared knowledge across domains. \hlyellow{Such strategies are instrumental in overcoming domain shift problems and enhancing model transferability within FL contexts.}

+\hlyellow{Beyond the representation learning-based FDG approaches previously discussed, several other techniques have garnered attention.
+Huang \textit{et al.}\mbox{\cite{huang2023generalizable}} introduced FCCL+, an innovative FL strategy that mitigates model heterogeneity and catastrophic forgetting through the use of cross-correlation and instance similarity alongside non-target distillation, thereby enhancing discriminability and generalization across varied environments.
+Song \textit{et al.}\mbox{\cite{song2024federated}} implemented a Pseudo-Siamese Network within local clients to assess discrepancies between client-specific and global models, improving the delineation of the feature space for fault diagnosis models.
+This method ensures that the feature representations learned do not excessively conform to the idiosyncrasies of the local domains, thus preserving efficacy in novel domains.}